nextgis/docs_toolbox/source/field_combiner.rst

 * Web GIS address.
 URL of your Web GIS, e.g. https://demo.nextgis.com and login/password if necessary;
 * Layer ID.
 Numbers at the end of the layer's URL;
 * Source field 1.
-Name of the attribute containing the 1st part, e.g. 'id_prefix';
+Name of the string field containing the 1st part, e.g. 'id_prefix';
 * Source field 2.
-Name of the attribute containing the 1st part, e.g. 'id_date';
+Name of the attribute containing the 2nd part, e.g. 'id_date'.
+This part can be Integer, Float or Date, it will be converted to string;
 * Source field 3.
-Name of the attribute containing the 1st part, e.g. 'id_suffix';
+Name of the string field containing the 3rd part, e.g. 'id_suffix';
 * Target field.
 Name of the field to store the combined value, e.g. 'id_combined';
 * Order custom name.
 Custom name for the order (optional).